National & Regional Plumber Hourly Rates

 Experience & Licensing

 A plumber's credentials and years of experience significantly influence their rates.
 Apprentices and entry-level plumbers typically charge between $45 and $70 per hour, while master plumbers with advanced skills and certifications may cost $120 to $200 or more per hour.
-Specialized licenses — such as gas fitting, backflow prevention, or remodeling certifications — increase a plumber's value and allow them to command premium rates.
+Specialized licenses, such as gas fitting, backflow prevention, or remodeling certifications, increase a plumber's value and allow them to command premium rates.
+Learn more about how to choose a plumber to make sure you're hiring the right credential level for your job.

 Job Complexity & Accessibility